 Give plenty of details about the project management and make sure to explain your integral role as a project manager to its success.
 The best project manager candidate will come ready to answer this.

 Each company has their own preferences when it comes to management of resources.
 This is your chance to discuss the experience you have with project management software and tools.
+If you don't have project management experience, be sure to brush up on these tools before your interview.

 Pick out as many different things as you can and show how versatile you are with project management resources.
 Really take this chance to show that you're a pro when it comes to using management resources and that you can adapt to what their other project managers use if necessary.